Friday, October 18, 2024

 Israel "IZ" Kamakawiwoʻole's version of Somewhere Over The Rainbow.
 Yes, I know we all cringe at the song and gee whiz, is this guy carrying some extra weight around.
 But (and yes, it's a big one) the song is important because it expresses exactly the yearning the whole 30 Minutes is built around.
 Like all the other core songs used, it's edited down to a bare minimum, and treated to some sonic trickery, overdubs and segues.
 IZ's version is notable for reclaiming the song from its overblown show tune origins.
 He ignores the drama-queen octave leap in Somewhere, singing in an unforced, intimate style over simple ukulele accompaniment.
 It's a radical reworking that works.

 Sopwith Camel's Oriental Fantasy, blended with samples from the soundtrack of the original (and superb) Lost Horizon movie with Ronald Coleman.
 Hallucinatory monks, clashing untuned cymbals.
 Then Billy Cobham banging the gong that should lead into the Between Nothingness And Eternity album but here is edited into the opening of John McLaughlin's Freedom One (or possibly Two).
 Note reappearance of Mystery Sound Cluster.
-I think we deserve a pictorial break, so here's my Dad, sprinting towards the 100-year finishing line which he only just reached (numbers were important to him - he thought they were real):
+I think we deserve a pictorial break, so here's a pitcher of a monk blessing my truck:

 Oh my.